 - 1. Build-up phase: You will get shots that increase in strength.
-In most cases, they are given 1 or 2 times a week.
-The first phase lasts 3 to 6 months, depending on how often you get your shots. - 2.
+In most cases, they are given once a week.
+The first phase lasts 6 to 9 months, depending on how often you get your shots. - 2.
 Maintenance phase: This phase begins when an effective dose (also called a maintenance dose) of allergens is reached.
 The effective dose is based on national medical guidelines, how allergic you are to the allergens in your shot (sensitivity), and your response to the build-up phase.
 During the maintenance phase, you will get shots about every 4 weeks.
 The time between shots is different for each person.
 Less time between allergy shots may lead to fewer reactions and more benefit in some people, and others can go longer than 4 weeks between shots.